Skip to main content

 For small facilities, such as corner retail stores, bank branches or even a small office building camera security setup, the size of the commercial CCTV system is much smaller.
 With fewer spaces that require video monitoring, these smaller facilities do not need to install a vast CCTV system for business.

 However, this doesn’t necessarily mean that these business surveillance systems are lacking advanced technology features.
-Video analytics can still help alert commercial surveillance systems users to incidents.
+Video analytics and AI security cameras can still help alert commercial surveillance systems users to incidents.
 IR capabilities built into surveillance systems for businesses allow teams to see what’s happening in the dark.

 Key considerations when buying a business video surveillance system